nats-io/nats-replicator/README.md

 ## Overview

-The bridge runs as a single process with a configured set of connectors mapping a between a NATS subject or a NATS streaming channel.
-Each connector is a one-way bridge.
+The replicator runs as a single process with a configured set of connectors mapping a between a NATS subject or a NATS streaming channel.
+Each connector is a one-way replicator.

 Connectors share a NATS connection and an optional connection to the NATS streaming server.

 Request-reply is not supported.

-The bridge is [configured with a NATS server-like format](docs/config.md), in a single file and uses the NATS logger.
+The replicator is [configured with a NATS server-like format](docs/config.md), in a single file and uses the NATS logger.

 An [optional HTTP/HTTPS endpoint](docs/monitoring.md) can be used for monitoring.